 6. Other Considerations

 With the exception of racing drones, many drones these days are generally easy to fly ‘out of the box’ and intuitive.
-Most have flight stabilisation technology that allows them to hover easily and have a range of other technologies, particularly in the sub-2 kg category.
-This is done to reduce pilot error such as obstacle avoidance and return to home functions.
+Most have flight stabilisation technology that allows them to hover easily and have a range of other technologies, particularly in the sub 2kg category.
+Others have features to help reduce pilot error such as obstacle avoidance and return to home functions.
 Note that racing drones don’t have any stabilisers and take considerably more skill to master.

-Like all technologies, they will take some practice to become confident in their use, as well as resolving those inevitable tech issues that arise.
+Like all technologies, the students need to practice to become confident drone pilots, as well as capable of resolving those inevitable tech issues that arise.

 There is a big difference between the two categories.